Payers

 Triplets (or more) expected | 24 weeks | 22 weeks | 46 weeks |

-With the approval of the doctor who is monitoring her pregnancy, an employee can take part of her prenatal leave after delivery.
+With the approval of her doctor, an employee can take part of her prenatal leave after delivery.

 In the event of premature delivery (fewer than 6 weeks before the expected date of delivery) the member's total maternity leave period is not shortened: the portion of prenatal leave not taken will be automatically added on to the postpartum leave entitlement.

-In the event of late delivery, the length of the postpartum leave entitlement will remain the same and begin on the day of actual delivery.
+In the event of late delivery, the length of the postpartum leave entitlement will remain the same.

 Paternity leave